tacoda/professional-software-development/slides.md

 ## The Professional Role

----

-## Standards and Conventions
+- Standards and conventions

-Learn more in the _Deep Dive_ section of the README.

----

-## What Employers are Looking For
+- You are the expert

 ---